martinalbrnz/bluepringt/README.md

 	- Add token to requests
 	- Token refrshing

-- Schematics to generate components with services
+- Script to generate components with services

 ### Misc
 Using feather icons, but you can load whatever you want